ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     the URLs so that they can be explored using the file brower.
 At present they stick to the /.
 Perhaps something to do with the absURL function and removing the abs bit if a flag is set and just doing everything relatively?
+[ ] Need a hugo directory replication mode for routes.
+Essentially, it appears
+    to take the directory name and strip off a date part and construct the link for the page from that + the slug (which we get from the route).
+This is different to the organisation scheme that.
+The problem is that the route and the location are different things in hugo, but are represented as the same in VPS.
+Thus we need a hack to ensure that the route allows us to find the templates, etc, but the final file that is written goes to the correct place AND when links are processed, they end up pointing to the right thing.

 ## Done